yusuf1126/yusuf1126.github.io/_pages/about.md

 Recent News
 --------
-\[<font color="#dd0000">Openings</font>\]: I am looking for highly self-motivated and self-disciplined M.S.students who are strongly committed to cutting-edge research on collaborative communications, networking and computing for signs governance towards smart cities.
+\[<font color="#dd0000">Openings</font>\]: I am looking for highly self-motivated and self-disciplined M.S.students who are strongly committed to cutting-edge research on collaborative communications, networking and computing for smart cities.
 If you are interested, please feel free to drop me an email.

 --------
 \[<font color="#dd0000">Editorial service</font>\]: Appointed as an Editorial Board Member for <a href="https://www.journals.elsevier.com/computer-communications" target="_blank">Computer Communications</a> in January, 2021